 The ability to quickly edit an entire series of images is the single greatest time-saver while editing.
 By Chris Daniels, edited with Mastin Labs Portra 160 preset

-Presets are a group of photo-editing settings designed to transform your digital images into a beautiful, finished product at the click of a button.
+Presets are a group of photo-editing settings designed to transform your digital images into a beautiful, finished product at the click of a few buttons.

 The benefits of presets are many.
-At the top of that list is the ability to multiply the speed of your workflow while still delivering quality images.
+At the top of that list is the ability to drastically increase the speed of your workflow while still delivering quality images.